Interpretable Image Classification with Differentiable Prototypes Assignment: Introduction

-To deal with the above mentioned shortcomings, in this paper we introduce ProtoPool, a self-explainable prototype model for fine-grained images classification.
-In ProtoPool, we implement a few major novel elements that substantially reduce the number of prototypes compared to the previous models like ProtoPNet, ProtoPShare, and ProtoTree, while obtaining higher interpretability and easier training.
-Instead of using hard assignment of prototypes to classes, we implement the soft prototypes given as a distribution over the set of prototypes.
-This distribution is randomly initialized and binarized during training with the use of the Gumbel-Softmax trick.
-This mechanism simplified the training process by removing the pruning step required in ProtoPNet, ProtoPShare, and ProtoTree.
-The second novelty is a focal similarity function that focuses the model on the rare foreground features.
-For this purpose, instead of maximizing the global activation, we maximize the gap between the maximum and mean similarity between the image activation map and prototypes (see \Cref{fig:similarity}).
-As a consequence, we obtain strongly localized prototypes which, as shown in user study (see \Cref{fig.user_study}), are more interpretable than those obtained with the other prototypical models.
+To deal with the above shortcomings, we introduce ProtoPool, a self-explainable prototype model for fine-grained images classification.
+ProtoPool introduces significantly novel mechanisms that substantially reduce the number of prototypes and obtain higher interpretability and easier training.
+Instead of using hard assignment of prototypes to classes, we implement the soft assignment represented by a distribution over the set of prototypes.
+This distribution is randomly initialized and binarized during training using the Gumbel-Softmax trick.
+Such a mechanism simplifies the training process by removing the pruning step required in ProtoPNet, ProtoPShare, and ProtoTree.
+The second novelty is a focal similarity function that focuses the model on the salient features.
+For this purpose, instead of maximizing the global activation, we widen the gap between the maximal and average similarity between the image activation map and prototypes (see \Cref{fig:similarity}).
+As a result, we reduce the number of prototypes and use the positive reasoning process on salient features, as presented in \Cref{fig:diff_sim_intro} and \Cref{fig.user_study}.

 We confirm the effectiveness of ProtoPool with theoretical analysis and exhaustive experiments, showing that it achieves the highest accuracy among models with a reduced number of prototypes.
 What is more, we discuss interpretability, perform a user study, and discuss the cognitive aspects of the ProtoPool over existing methods.